-Commands · Cloudflare Workers docs
+Commands

 You should run

-wrangler dev from your Worker directory, and wrangler will run a local server accepting requests, executing your worker, and forwarding them to a host.
+wrangler dev from your Worker directory.
+Wrangler will run a local server accepting requests, executing your Worker, and forwarding them to a host.
 If you want to use another host other than your zone or

-tutorials.cloudflare.com you can specify with
+tutorials.cloudflare.com, you can specify with

 --host example.com.

-From here you can send HTTP requests to
+wrangler dev running, you can send HTTP requests to

 localhost:8787 and your Worker should execute as expected.
-You will also see console.log messages and exceptions appearing in your terminal.
-If either of these things don’t happen, or you think the output is incorrect, please file an issue.
+You will also see

+console.log messages and exceptions appearing in your terminal.
+If either of these things do not happen, or you think the output is incorrect, file an issue.

 tail

-Starts a log tailing session for a deployed Worker.
+Start a session to livestream logs from a deployed Worker.

 --format $FORMAT